Guide to OFW Fees on Overseas Job Application

-Good news for OFWs, Department of Labor and Employment has opened a one-stop shop to get your paper works from all government frontline services in response to President Rodrigo Duterte’s directive that OFWs must be able to get their documents faster.
+Good news for OFWs!
+Department of Labor and Employment has opened a one-stop shop to get your paper works from all government frontline services.
+It is in response to President Rodrigo Duterte’s directive.
+It specifies that OFWs must be able to get their documents faster.

 OFW Processing Fees and others

-You must make sure that your employer will pay for your plane ticket and it must not be charged from your salary.
-Should you feel that your agency is taking advantage of you, you can report to the POEA.
+You must make sure that your employer will pay for your plane ticket.
+In addition, it must not be charged from your salary.
+If you feel your agency is taking advantage of you, you can report it to the POEA.